 For more information, please refer to the Libraries' ORCID guide.

 Registering your copyright is optional.
 Doing so will allow you to bring suit if your copyright is infringed.
-ProQuest will register your copyright for a fee (about $55), or you can do it yourself by completing the registration process described on the United States Copyright Office website and paying a fee of $35.
+ProQuest will register your copyright for a fee ($55), or you can do it yourself by completing the registration process described on the United States Copyright Office website and paying a fee of $35.